 16. Painted Fire | Im Kwon-taek | 2002

 He captivates art connoisseurs with his surreal paintings while battling personal demons and incessant artistic crises at a time of great social and cultural change.
 Choi Min-Shik embodies artistic vulnerability & stubbornness in the character to deliver the performance of a lifetime.

 14. Take Care of my Cat | Jae-Eun Jeong | 2001

-Hae-Joo (Yo-won Lee) is selfish, self-centered, and ambitious who finds happiness in material things.
+Hae-Joo (Yo-won Lee) is selfish, self-centered, and ambitious and finds happiness in material things.
 She has planned out her future, and her friends are nowhere to fit in it.
 She looks down upon them.
 And it has to do with their lack of a stable job.
 She’s particularly dismissive of Ji-young (Ji-young Ok), who wants to study textile design abroad.
 Ji-young’s parents are dead and the financial crisis at home doesn’t allow her to pursue further studies.